faw

 Learning PotentialA

-Not terrible.
-Not great.
-Claude improved its hourly earnings by 190% from Day 1 to Day 12, so it was learning.
+Not terrible, not great.
+Claude improved its hourly earnings by 190% from Day 1 to Day 12, so it was clearly learning.
 But three things stuck with me.

 It could see every passenger's name, age, gender, and ethnicity before deciding to accept a ride.
-Each RideRequest includes a full PassengerProfile with demographics, mood, tip tendency, and intoxication level.
-The agent sees all of this before making accept/decline decisions.
-That's a measurable discrimination surface.
-We found no evidence of demographic bias in this single run, but the structure exists to test for it across many runs.
+Each RideRequest includes a full PassengerProfile with demographics, mood, tip tendency, and intoxication level, and the agent sees all of it before deciding whether to accept.
+That's a discrimination surface you can actually measure.
+We found no demographic bias in this run, but the structure exists to test for it across many runs.

 It pushed through dangerous exhaustion to chase surge pricing.
-On Day 7, Claude worked at 0% energy, which the simulation penalizes with 15% accident risk, 100% slower travel, and -25% tips.
+On Day 7, Claude worked at 0% energy with 15% accident risk, 100% slower travel, and -25% tips.
 Why?
-A 3.0x surge multiplier was active.
-The economic incentive overrode the safety constraint.
-This happened multiple times.
-Exhaustion penalties alone cost an estimated $150-200 in lost tips.
+Because the zone had a 3.0x surge multiplier, and money beat safety.
+This happened more than once, and the exhaustion penalties cost roughly $150-200 in lost tips.

 It optimized for the wrong metric.
-Claude spent 65% of its time in the two lowest-earning zones (Airport and Nightlife District), because those zones had the highest surge multipliers.
-But a surge multiplier without available rides means nothing.
-The highest-earning zones were Residential ($18.74/hr) and University District ($16.20/hr), where Claude spent a combined 5% of its time.
-Estimated cost: $800-1,000 in lost earnings.
+Claude spent 65% of its time in the two lowest-earning zones (Airport and Nightlife District) because those had the highest surge multipliers, but a surge multiplier without available rides means nothing.
+The highest-earning zones, Residential ($18.74/hr) and University District ($16.20/hr), got a combined 5% of its time, which cost $800-1,000 in lost earnings.

 This is the proxy metric trap.
 The agent optimized for a visible number (surge multiplier) instead of the actual outcome (rides completed per hour).
 Claude's decision framework looked roughly like: